top of page

 Ed's relentless fairway finding cover driven 5 iron is relentless and could well grind down the opposition.
 The ageing sell side may have seen it all before will need to overcome the barrage to take a point off Ed.

 Making his debut this year, Matt is a welcome addition to the buy side.
 As an ex professional footballer, Matt will be well prepared for the barrage of abuse on the 1st tee.
-The Sell side may also give Matt a big of stick too.
+The Sell side may also give Matt a bit of stick too.

 Gary Player famously wore black as he claimed he drew energy from the sun.
 Pete is famously recognisable at distance for his green shorts.
 No one is sure how long the bet lasts for.
 A lovely natural putter of the ball with the traditional blade.

-image JT.jpg
+image AT.jpg

 ND.jpg